AVEVA/AVEVA-Samples-CloudOperations/advanced_samples/Bulk_Upload/DotNet/README.md

 This sample needs an OMF client credential created.
 For details on creating those see [OSIsoft Learning Channel](https://www.youtube.com/watch?v=52lAnkGC1IM).

-The configuration of this application is done in the file [appsettings.json](.\BulkUploader\appsettings.json).
+The configuration of this application is done in the file [appsettings.placeholder.json](.\BulkUploader\appsettings.placeholder.json).
+Before editing, rename this file to `appsettings.json`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 1. `Resource` can usually be left as default, but should be the host specified at the beginning of the URL in the [OCS API Console](https://cloud.osisoft.com/apiconsole)
 1. `TenantId` should be the ID that comes after `/Tenants/` in the same URL